 And studies have shown that the single most determining factor for how a citizen evaluates that contact is not “did I received a ticket”, but rather “was I treated fairly.”

 How a citizen answers that question will renew or erode their confidence in democracy and the fairness of our system of government.

 The police are the most visible pillars of a decent, harmonious society.
 When they act with predictability, restraint, and fealty to the rule of law, ordinary people gain faith in their government.

-When the most dispossessed person in the poorest neighborhood receives the same treatment as the rich man living high upon the hill, civil society is strengthened and the police are ennobled.
+When the most dispossessed person in the poorest neighborhood receives the same treatment as the rich man living high up on the hill, civil society is strengthened and the police are ennobled.

 The Guarantors of Personal Dignity

 No doubt some will protest that human dignity-centered policing is a simplistic solution to a set of complex, often unique police challenges.
-But as the most visible public institution that is charged with maintaining justice, the police in their ordinary duties have the power to be guarantors of personal dignity and even-handed treatment — truly heroic figures in their own right.
+But as the most visible public institution that is charged with maintaining justice, the police in their ordinary duties has the power to be guarantors of personal dignity and even-handed treatment — truly heroic figures in their own right.